Keto Flours: When & How to Use Them in Your Low-Carb Recipes

 You can use it 1:1 in any recipe that calls for all-purpose flour; just be prepared for a different taste.
 Real Simple magazine tested it in vanilla cake and discovered it tastes like, well, cauliflower.
 It’s best to use it in recipes with stronger flavors, like chocolate.

 It’s also a good idea to always read the ingredients label before you buy a bag.
-Some brands of Cauliflower flour sneak in rice flour, so make sure it’s only made with cauliflower.
+Some brands of cauliflower flour sneak in rice flour, so make sure it’s only made with cauliflower.

 Keto Flour Substitution Rules